 Below are some of the easiest SEO tips available for any restaurant that would like to generate more in store traffic and increase the number of paying diners through online marketing:

-1. Claim, verify, and fill out your Google My Business listing.
+1. Claim, verify, and fill out your Google Business Profile listing.
 If you see reviews, make sure to answer them.
 Upload your daily specials through an image and copy via Google Posts.
 Post daily for the best chance at being found online locally.
 Use #hashtags in the first 100 characters.

 2. Utilize Your Yelp Listing but don’t advertise with them.
 Yelp hides reviews and sometimes makes it harder for restaurants to be shown within their rankings if you don’t pay.
 Yelp is still important so make sure you claim it, verify the listing, and populate it with business information and daily postings of specials and food items.